-Steel Dynamics (NASDAQ:STLD) crossed under its 10-day moving average of $15.08 on a volume of 1.3 million shares.
-This may provide swing traders with an opportunity for a short position, as such a crossover often suggests lower prices in the near term.
+Steel Dynamics (NASDAQ:STLD) crossed under its 10-day moving average of $17.58 on a volume of 1.2 million shares.
+Swing traders may find an opportunity for a short position, as such a crossover often suggests lower prices in the near term.

 Steel Dynamics, Inc. owns and operates a flat-rolled steel mini-mill, as well as a cold mill.
 The Company is also constructing a plant for the manufacture of direct reduced iron.
 Steel Dynamics's customers include intermediate steel processors, steel service centers, and end users such as manufacturers of cold-rolled strip.